Flaick/GroundR/README.md

 1. Images (.png): All training images
 2. Sentences (.txt): Each .txt file corresponds to one image.
 There are multiple sentences in one .txt file which refer to different object, respectively
-3. Annotations (.xml): One .xml file corresponds to one image, which refer to bounding boxes for different objects Store them into different folders
+3. Annotations (.xml): One .xml file corresponds to one image, which refer to bounding boxes for different objects Store them into different folders under the folder "data"

 ## Step 1
 Run the process_dataset.py
+The result will be stored into ./visualfeatures_data , ./annotation_data, ./id2idx_data automatically.
 ## Step 2
 Run the train_unsupervised_withval.py
 ## Result